csqsiew/website/content/research/conferences.md

 showpagemeta = false
 +++

-**Forthcoming**
+**2020**

 Siew, C. S. Q. (2020, January).
 Applications of Network Science to the Cognitive and Language Sciences.
-Talk to be presented at the Complexity Institute, NTU, Singapore.
+Invited talk presented at the Complexity Institute, NTU, Singapore.

 **2019**